 This walk starts at Ludford and passes along the Viking Way before climbing up to Great Tows, which offers fantastic views across the Lincolnshire Wolds.

-This walk is another great option for those with a penchant for history as the route passes the WWII RAF base and memorial, the remains of the last windmill built in Lincolnshire, some historical stocks, and the remains of a medieval village.
+This walk is another great option for those with a penchant for history.
+The route passes the WWII RAF base and memorial, the remains of the last windmill built in Lincolnshire, some historical stocks, and the remains of a medieval village.
 Plus, if you pay a visit to the White Hart pub in Ludford, you can see some great RAF memorabilia.

 Length: 2 or 5 ½ miles

-Born in Somersby House, Tennyson spent his childhood exploring the areas around these two villages and these walks take in some of the sights that inspired the Poet Laureate, including the ‘The Poets Tree’ and the bridge over the River Lymn.
+Born in Somersby House, Tennyson spent his childhood exploring the areas around these two villages.
+These walks take in some of the sights that inspired the Poet Laureate, including the ‘The Poets Tree’ and the bridge over the River Lymn.

 Length: 8 miles

-This route starts from a small village on the outskirts of the Lincolnshire Wolds before crossing into the rolling hills, taking in beech woods, classical architecture and charming lakes.
+The final of our Lincolnshire wolds walks starts from a small village on the outskirts of the Lincolnshire Wolds.
+Before crossing into the rolling hills, taking in beech woods, classical architecture and charming lakes.

 The walk takes in Alford Manor House, believed to be the largest thatched Manor House in England, Well Vale Hall, and the classical St Margaret’s Church, modelled on St Paul’s Church in Covent Garden.